jadogeri/Electron-App-Template/README.md

 1 Navigate to /dist/win-unpacked directory.

-2 Double click on app.exe (Application) to run the program.
+2 Double click on electron-app.exe (Application) to run the program.

 ![Screenshot 1](assets/images/standalone.png)